joker-b/ChartThrob/README.md

 _ChartThrob_ runs inside of <a href="http://www.adobe.com/">Adobe Photoshop</a> and is easy to install and use.
 Tech-specs-wise, it's a JSX-format script. _ChartThrob_ runs in all Photoshop versions since CS2.
 It won't run under Photoshop 7 or Photoshop CS (Sorry, that's the price of progress). _It works for both Windows and Mac versions of Photoshop.
 It's free._

-<i><b>ChartThrob</b> creates profiles for <b>your</b> process, for <b>your</b> printer, and lets you create consistently-beautiful digital negatives from <b>your</b> pictures &#151; every single time.</i>
+_ChartThrob<_ creates profiles for _your_ process of choice, for _your_ printer, and lets you create consistently-beautiful digital negatives from _your_ pictures &#151; every single time.

+### Current Version

+The current version is _1.08_ -- updates have mostly been to accomodate changes in Photoshop, the core functions have remained steady.

 ### Installing _ChartThrob_

 To install, first either clone this GitHub repository or download as a .zip file (if you're new to GitHub: look at the download/clone buttons on the right side of the GitHub page).
-Once you've got the repo on your local disk, copy the file  "ChartThrob.jsx" into your Photoshop scripts directory, which will typically be something like "Adobe Photoshop CS6/Presets/Scripts" (the location within the Photoshop directory is the same for both Windows and Macintosh)
+Once you've got the repo on your local disk, copy the file  "ChartThrob.jsx" into your Photoshop scripts directory, which will typically be something like "Adobe Photoshop CS6 (64 Bit)/Presets/Scripts" (the relative location within the Photoshop directory is the same for both Windows and Macintosh)

 That's it!
 The next time you start Photoshop, _ChartThrob_ will appear as an option under Photoshop's "File&#8594;Scripts" menu.